Share

-DBA in Supply Chain, Operations, and Technology
+DBA in Supply Chain, Operations and Technology

-The completion of the DBA in Supply Chain, Operations, and Technology (formerly Operations & Manufacturing Management) program requires 72 credit hours of graduate course work in supply chain and operations-related topics.
-In addition, as a DBA student you must maintain satisfactory academic progress; pass examinations and paper requirements; and write, submit, and defend a doctoral thesis.
-All students are expected to finish the program within four years on a full-time basis, or five to six years on a part-time basis.
+The completion of the DBA in Supply Chain, Operations and Technology program requires 72 credit hours of graduate coursework in supply chain and operations topics.
+DBA students must maintain satisfactory academic progress; pass examinations and paper requirements; and write, submit and defend a doctoral thesis.

 Required Courses (48 credits)

-• Agile project management for operational and product development/ innovation environments
+• Agile project management for operational and product development/innovation environments

 • Supply chain management principles and best practices